domiwei/merpay/answer.md

 It can be better if we do or solve exceptional handling, thread-safe problem, error handling, and concurrently querying replicas using go-routine.
 Besides, it may not run as our expectation.
-For example, it does not query by one of replica as our expectation when someone just wants a read operation (ie. `SELECT * FROM table`) by `Exec()` method.
+For example, it does not query replica as our expectation when someone just wants a read operation (ie. `SELECT * FROM table`) by `Exec()` method.
 In this case, it may need to analyse the sql statement to correct it.